MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/enable-service-log-on-sm.md

 System Center - Service Manager (SM) supports hardening of service accounts, and don't require granting the *Allow log on locally* user right for several accounts, required in support of SM.

-You must provide service log on permission to the following accounts that are used by SM management server and data warehouse management server.
+You must provide service logon permission to the following accounts that are used by SM management server and data warehouse management server.

 **Service Manager Services Account**:
 This account is used for System Center Data Access Service and System Center Management Configuration service.